- Home

 - Start on all fours, with legs hip width apart, knees directly under hips, hands directly under shoulders, and back and head in a straight line.
 Keep the elbows slightly bent.
 Gently lift your pelvic floor and lower abdomen to support your lower back.

-- Keeping your back flat and steady, extend one leg while supporting the torso with both hands on the floor.
+- Keeping your back straight and steady extend one leg while supporting the torso with both hands on the floor.
 Once balanced, slowly extend the opposite arm.
 Hold for 5–10 seconds.

-- Maintain normal breathing.
+- Keep breathing normally.
 Slowly return to all fours.
-Repeat with the other side.
+Repeat on the other side.

-⇓ The bird-dog can also be performed lying over a fitball, which can be a useful alternative for people with bad knees who find it difficult to kneel.
+- If you find it hard to keep your balance, leave both hands on the floor and just extend one leg at a time.
+You can also do the bird-dog lying over a fitball, which can be a good alternative for people with bad knees who find it difficult to kneel.

 View the Cancer Council NSW editorial policy.